 You have a product and the approvals, now you can actually try to sell it.
-No one has heard about it and everyone is skeptical about the quality.
+No one has heard about it and everyone is sceptical about the quality.

 How do you educate people about this product.
-Well the best way to do this is through vets and specialized pet stores.
+Well, the best way to do this is through vets and specialised pet stores.
 That means you need to hire sales people to go into vet clinics and stores to show them the product and give it away for free for staff to use.
-At this point your product better be good because you need to convince people that deal with these products everyday as to why it is better than the product people are already using.
+At this point, your product better be good because you need to convince people that deal with these products every day as to why it is better than the product people are already using.

 Selling it to stores

 It has to get to the stores somehow.
 This is usually done by a middle man distributor.
 Of course, they don't do this for free.
 It is also risky when they purchase a $200,000.00 of stock with an expiry date that they don't know how long it will take to sell.

 Finally, the consumer needs to purchase it through a store.
 Whether this is a vet, brick & mortar pet store or online pet store.
 You might be thinking, the stores are making a killing when you hand over $80.00 to $120.00.
 The reality is that price is not far off what the stores pay for this.
 I can tell you now, the store does not buy it for $50.00 and sell it for $100.00, they are more likely purchasing for $85.00 and selling for $100.00.

 This is a very simplified version of the process and shows you how that end cost for the pet flea, tick & worm treatment gets to the price it does.
 The good news is, these products keep getting better.
 Which means your dog & cat are getting the best protection.